iLVL-Key/FFXI/addons/Bars/readme.md

 Open the `/bars/data/settings.xml` file to adjust these settings.
  - **bar_width** - Adjust the width of the bars (the Auto Focus Target bar will always be half of this number).
  - **bars_vertical_spacing** - The vertical spacing between each bars section.
+ - **char_width_multiplier** - Font size is multiplied by this number to calculate character width in pixels.
+Affects only the horizontal position of the Sub-Target bar.
  - **clear_action_delay** - The delay in seconds after an action completes that it will be cleared from the screen (supports decimals ie 4.5).
+ - **condense_target_and_subtarget_bars** - Display sub-targets in the Target bar instead of their own separate Sub-Target bar.
  - **focus_target_max_distance** - The maximum distance from the player that a target on the Auto Focus Target list must be before the bar is displayed.
  - **hide_focus_target_when_target** - Hides the Auto Focus Target bar when the subject of it has been targeted (prevents a target being on both at the same time).
  - **max_action_length** - The maximum number of characters of an action displayed.
 Actions longer than this number will be truncated to help save space.